Tuesday, February 20, 2018

 "You see then how a man is justified by works, and not by faith only."
 (James 2:24)

-What James is saying is that we demonstrate the reality of our faith by good works.
+What James is saying is that we demonstrate the reality of our faith by good deeds.
 Are we going to merely talk the spiritual talk or actually going to walk the spiritual walk (James 2:14-17)?
 Are we only going to be hearers of the word or doers of the word (James 1:21-22; 26-27)?
 The question that James addresses is, "Can such faith save a man?"
 It is not enough to mentally accept the fact that God exists (James 2:19-20).
 Therefore, James distinguishes between two different kinds of faith.
 The demons acknowledge that whatever God says is the truth, but are not in fellowship with Him because they lack trust.

 No comments: